JasonGarbacz-dev/prompt-interface-language/README.md

 The control block:

 - Defines intent
 - Locks tone and format
 - Prevents ambiguity
-- Supports defaults via system instructions or preloaded context
+- Supports flexible input while allowing defaults to fill in gaps

 ---

+## 📄 How the Format Is Interpreted

+The control block is interpreted by the LLM using a simple rule set and a configurable set of parameter defaults.

+To understand how this works behind the scenes:

+- See [`spec/syntax_rules.md`](spec/syntax_rules.md) for how the control block is structured
+- See [`spec/parameter_defaults.md`](spec/parameter_defaults.md) for default behaviors and recognized parameter values

+These two documents together form the **soft spec** that guides both human and machine interaction.

+If you're using this inside a Custom GPT or API workflow, the contents of these specs can be combined into system instructions.

+---

 ## 🧩 Examples

 - `examples/Analyze_Summarize.txt`
 - `examples/Explain_Transform.txt`
 - `examples/RedTeam_Questioning.txt`

-Each file includes:
+Each includes:
-- Control block (top of prompt)
+- A control block (top of prompt)
-- Input body
+- A task body
-- Targeted output structure
+- A formatting or tone behavior implied by the control structure

 ---

 ## 🧠 Design Principles

 - Keyword arguments only — no positional ambiguity
-- Defaults defined in spec, not per prompt
+- Defaults are not prompt-specific — they’re defined in the spec
-- Reusable across GPTs, tools, and environments
+- Composable across tools and teams
 - Designed for *operational clarity*, not prompt novelty

----

-## 📜 Spec Docs

-- `spec/syntax_rules.md` — Language constraints
-- `spec/default_parameters.md` — Available config options

 ---

 ## 🚫 Not Trying to Be

 - A full DSL or parser
 - A code execution layer
 - A prompt IDE

 This is a **soft contract** — meant to reduce ambiguity and increase reuse across human and machine-facing prompt interfaces.